pablosolar/Alithea_TranscriptomePipeline/submodules/transcriptome_counts/README.md

 2. Creates a **transcript count matrix** (`se_vs_pe_transcript_counts.tsv`).
 3. Generates a **boxplot** (`se_vs_pe_boxplot.png`) comparing SE vs. PE transcript detection.

+This workflow **automatically handles SE, PE, or both input types** based on the provided parameters.
+It ensures that outputs are correctly labeled and processed without requiring separate workflows.

 ---

 ## **Why Use TPM Instead of Estimated Counts?**